EAT lifted privacy order, as balance between individual privacy and open justice had been incorrect

 British Broadcasting Corporation v Roden UKEAT/0385/14/DA

 - Related Practice Area(s):

-- Employment Law, Human Rights, Media and Information Law
+- Employment Law, Civil Liberties and Human Rights, Media and Information Law

 - Employment Appeal Tribunal

 A privacy order given by an employment tribunal anonymised the complainant because he was subject to an allegation of sexual harassment.
 Held: the privacy order was lifted and the name original complainant was made public.
 The EAT held that the tribunal failed to balance the complainant’s rights under ECHR, art 8 and the public interest in open justice.